Tunable spin and valley excitations of correlated insulators in $\Gamma$-valley moir\'e bands: Abstract

 \section{Abstract}

-Moir\'e superlattices formed from transition metal dichalcogenides (TMDs) have been shown to support a variety of quantum electronic phases that are highly tunable using applied electromagnetic fields.
-While the valley character of the low-energy states dramatically affects optoelectronic properties in the constituent TMDs, this degree of freedom has yet to be fully explored in moir\'e systems.
+Moir\'e superlattices formed from transition metal dichalcogenides (TMDs) support a variety of quantum electronic phases that are highly tunable using applied electromagnetic fields.
+While the valley degree of freedom affects optoelectronic properties in the constituent TMDs, it has yet to be fully explored in moir\'e systems.
 Here, we establish twisted double bilayer WSe$_2$ as an experimental platform to study electronic correlations within $\Gamma$-valley moir\'e bands.
-Through a combination of local and global electronic compressibility measurements, we identify charge-ordered phases at multiple integer and fractional moir\'e band fillings $\nu$.
-By measuring the magnetic field dependence of their energy gaps and the chemical potential upon doping, we reveal spin-polarized ground states with novel spin polaron quasiparticle excitations.
-In addition, an applied displacement field allows us to realize a new mechanism of metal-insulator transition at $\nu = -1$ driven by tuning between $\Gamma$- and $K$-valley moir\'e bands.
-Together, our results demonstrate control over both the spin and valley character of the correlated ground and excited states in this system.
+Through local and global electronic compressibility measurements, we identify charge-ordered phases at multiple integer and fractional moir\'e fillings.
+By measuring the magnetic field dependence of their energy gaps and the chemical potential upon doping, we reveal spin-polarized ground states with spin polaron quasiparticle excitations.
+In addition, an applied displacement field induces a metal-insulator transition driven by tuning between $\Gamma$- and $K$-valley moir\'e bands.
+Our results demonstrate control over the spin and valley character of the correlated ground and excited states in this system.